gitmoneyfortheboys/prep-panda/readme.md

 Performance: Make sure your app performs well and loads quickly.
 Use tools like Google Lighthouse to audit your app's performance and follow their recommendations for improvement.

 Next prompt:

+1. Get Github Copilot X
+2. Serve the images on the frontend in the quiz component.
+First, test serving them as normal to see if they work.
+Second, adjust positioning of the image so that it is located to the right of the question text.

+3. Just dynamically update the UI as I go, one update at a time.